oscal-compass/compliance-trestle/docs/tutorials/cli.md

   --signature package.dsse \
   --public-key public.pem
 ```

+After authenticating the package Statement, verification detects the algorithm from its subjects.
+Automatic detection requires exactly one digest per subject and the same supported algorithm across all subjects.
+Use `--digest-algorithm` to require a specific algorithm for every artifact; this also permits selecting one algorithm when subjects contain multiple digests.
+There is no fallback to another algorithm if the required digest is missing or incorrect.
+See [Digest algorithms](#digest-algorithms).

 This first manifest signing flow verifies package digests only.
 Per-document signature requirements are expected to be added in a later workflow.